solid-design-system/solid/CONTRIBUTING.md

 - Development closely works with Design.
 - We heavily utilize slots and parts with reduced business logic within individual components.
-- Extensive documentation and examples for each component can be found in Storybook.
+- We provide extensive documentation and examples for each component in Storybook.
 [Explore components and interact with them](https://solid-design-system.fe.union-investment.de/x.x.x/storybook/).
 - We provide End-to-End (E2E) tests with Playwright and Visual Regression Tests with Chromatic.
 The latter are automatically generated from the created Storybook stories.
+- We optimize our components for accessibility.

 ## Development Guidelines